containerish/OpenRegistry/README.md

 ## Why OpenRegistry?
 For the longest time, we have relied on DockerHub to host and distribute our container images (both private and public).
 OpenRegistry tries to provide a decentralized alternative to that by running a community driven container registry, for People by People.

-OpenRegitry uses AkashNetwork as it's compute layer and SkyNet for storage.
+OpenRegitry uses [Akash Network](https://akash.network) as it's compute layer and IPFS, Filebase, or Storj for storage.
 Since AkashNetwork provides a spot like compute market, fault tolerance, Scalability and Resiliency are our priorities from day one.

 ## Getting Started
 Working with OpenRegistry is no different than working with any other container registry.
 Following are the steps to get started: